 Otherworldly landscapes and a strong sense of tradition--it’s no wonder these islands have inspired so much folklore.
 Dotted with remnants of prehistoric, early Christian, Viking, and medieval settlements, these lands are steeped in tradition and are often Irish-speaking.
 Daring adventurers won't be bored as many of the islands offer unique diving or water sports experiences.
 A remote island escape is often accessible by bridge, tidal causeway, or a short ferry journey.

 The ancient Kingdom of Kerry lies on the very edge of Europe - once believed to be the edge of the world.
 This far-flung place is tucked away from the hustle and bustle of city life.
 Lively towns with a strong traditional culture combine with some of the world's most beautiful coastline scenery in this unique place.

-Kilkenny – a beautiful and ancient county where history, modern living and rich culture fuse together across an unspoiled landscape.
-The ancient medieval city of Kilkenny has protected its precious heritage whilst evolving as one of Ireland’s most vibrant and enjoyable cities in which to stay.
+Kilkenny – a beautiful and ancient city where history and modernity fuse together on an unspoiled landscape.
+The ancient medieval city of Kilkenny has protected its precious heritage whilst evolving as one of Ireland’s most vibrant small cities.
 Its narrow slipways, side streets and preserved buildings, are matched only by its reputation for fine dining, great shopping, entertainment and accommodation.
-The county itself has a wealth of fascinating visitor attractions, from the wonders of Dunmore Cave and celebrated monastic settlements such as Jerpoint Abbey, to the magnificently restored Kilkenny Castle or the Castlecomer Discovery Park.
-Kilkenny’s many pretty towns and villages such as Inistioge and Bennettsbridge have a relaxed atmosphere, and you will feel at home from the moment you arrive.